fluree/ledger/test/CONVERT_TO_IDIOMATIC.md

   the very least do no harm)
 - Make / keep the test suite reliable (same idea: first, do no harm. second, do good.)
+- Make the test suite more familiar to other Clojure programmers by following community conventions & idioms

 ## Process